 But not everything has been touched.
 You can walk along a modern-ish looking wall and suddenly come out on the fortifications that line the entrance of the harbour.

 More photos from Nelson’s Dockyard and English Harbour:

 Many parts of the island were untouched with very few inhabitants.
-Literally, pristine beaches with no one on them (although Antigua was quite rocky in many areas, so often these beaches were more secluded and harder to get to).
+Literally, pristine beaches with no one on them.
+Parts of Antigua are quite rocky in many areas, so often these beaches were more secluded and harder to get to.
 It is also worth mentioning that this could also have been based on the time of year that we went.
-After the Round the Island Race and Antigua’s sailing week in (yacht race which, you guessed it, goes around Antigua) in April/May, much of the island dies over the summer as the number of tourists drops (it wasn’t a drastic drop in 2009 as it might be today) but from about the middle of June to the middle of August, many businesses (especially restaurants which depend more on the boating and yachting visitors) close for the summer months.
+After the Round the Island Race and Antigua’s sailing week in April/May, the number of tourists drops.
+As a result, much of the island slows down and from about the middle of June to the middle of August, many businesses (especially restaurants that depend more on the boating and yachting visitors) close for the summer months.
 The owners themselves often go on holiday.
 Whatever the reason, enjoy these photos!

 Interested in seeing our social media?
 Follow us on Instagram for travel photos!